Map, inventory and visualize your network topology and interdependencies.Download Free Trial

-WhatsUp Gold’s discovery and mapping tool combines Layer 2 and Layer 3 discovery methods to create comprehensive, interactive network that are easily customized.
-It discovers and collects information from every network asset using layer 2/3 discovery techniques, including SNMP, ARP, ICMP, Virtual Infrastructure Management, IP addressing, LLDP, etc. WhatsUp Gold then creates dynamic layer 2 and layer 3 maps, allowing administrators an integrated, real-time view of IP and device connectivity, non-contiguous subnets, VLAN connectivity and Virtualized domains.
+WhatsUp Gold’s discovery and mapping tool combines Layer 2 and Layer 3 discovery methods to create comprehensive, interactive network maps that are easily customized.
+It discovers and collects information from every network asset using layer 2/3 discovery techniques, including SNMP, ARP, ICMP, Virtual Infrastructure Management, IP addressing, CDP, LLDP, etc. WhatsUp Gold then creates dynamic layer 2 maps giving administrators a comprehensive view of their entire infrastructure.

 Complete the form to download your free trial of WhatsUp Gold.